OleHolmNielsen/ITwiki/docs/Dell_iDRAC.rst

 SMTP alerts from iDRAC
 ----------------------

-First you must configure the DNS name of the iDRAC.
+First you must configure the DNS_ name of the iDRAC.
 Then see the guide
 `PowerEdge: How to Configure iDRAC Email Alerts <https://www.dell.com/support/article/us/en/04/sln309388/dell-idrac-how-to-configure-the-email-notifications-for-system-alerts-on-idrac-7-8-and-9?lang=en>`_.

 Use the iDRAC web GUI:

-* In *iDRAC Settings->Connectivity->Network->Common Settings* configure the iDRAC's hostname and DNS domain name.
+* In *iDRAC Settings->Connectivity->Network->Common Settings* configure the iDRAC's hostname and DNS_ Domain_name_.

 * In *iDRAC Settings->Settings->SMTP (Email) Server Settings* configure your ``SMTP (Email) Server IP Address or FQDN / DNS Name``.